bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 # mothur pipeline
-mothur runs directly in the shell (command line/terminal).
+Open `mothur` directly in the shell (command line/terminal).
 Calling `mothur` opens the program and the commands below can be run from there.

 Set working directory and specify number of available processors.
 ```bash
 set.dir(tempdefault=.)
 set.current(processors=6)
 ```
+*Note*: run `nproc` to see number of available processors.

 ## Merge reads to contigs
 Create a metafile listing all the fastq in the directory with a given prefix (`wine.files`).
-Then, merge the forward and reverse reads to contigs with the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) and show summary statistics.
+Then, merge the forward and reverse reads to contigs with the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
 ```bash
 make.file(inputdir=., type=gz, prefix=wine)
 make.contigs(file=wine.files, align=needleman)

 count.groups(group=wine.contigs.groups)
 summary.seqs()
 get.current()